 Pick a specific incident.
 Concentrate on your problem-solving technique and not the dispute you settled.

 46. What position do you prefer on a team working on a project?

 Be honest.
 If you are comfortable in different roles, point that out.

 47. Describe your work ethic:

-Emphasize benefits to the organization.
-Things like, determination to get the job done and work hard but enjoy your work are good.
+Emphasize benefits to the organisation.
+Things like determination to get the job done and working hard whilst enjoying tasks are good.

 48. What has been your biggest professional disappointment?

 Be sure that you refer to something that was beyond your control.
 Show acceptance and no negative feelings.

 49. Tell me about the most fun you have had on the job:

 Talk about having fun by accomplishing something for the organisation.